hungys/swimring/README.md

 (term1) $ ./swimring
 ```

-This command wil load configurations from `config.yml`, including RPC listen port, bootstrap seeds, timeout, and **replication factor** (Make sure the value must be no more than total number of nodes in the cluster)...
+This command will load configurations from `config.yml`, including RPC listen port, bootstrap seeds, timeout, and **replication factor** (Make sure the value must be no more than total number of nodes in the cluster)...

 For testing purpose, you can form a cluster locally, and you can set command line flags to specify external and internal RPC port manually,